Devesan/Stats_R_code/README.md

 # Stats_R_code

-Check the images folder for the Graphical outputs
+Check the Results folder for the Graphical outputs